sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 cd ..
 ```

-Finall, the tild lead you to your home directory:
+Finally, the tild lead you to your home directory:
 ```bash
 cd ~
 ```

+To avoid typing the same command again and again,you can press the Arrow-Up key to bring back you previous commands.

 Read this [Bash cheat sheet](https://www.educative.io/blog/bash-shell-command-cheat-sheet) for some additional basic commands.